 What to Expect for your First Class

-Secret Physique®Barre is best suited for beginners, especially those without prior barre-workout experience.
-We recommend taking at least 1 Secret Physique Barre®” classes before trying Bardio®, our cardio version of class.
+Secret Physique®Barre welcomes all beginners, even those without prior barre-workout experience.
 For more details on our different classes click here.
 As classes fill quickly, reservations are highly recommended.

 Please arrive 5 minutes before class, or at least 10 minutes before class starts to fill out your client waiver if you did not have time to do so online.

 Please wear leggings covering the knees, and we require you wear socks the entire class.
 We also have socks at the studio incase you forget a pair.
 Socks must cover the toes, no open toe socks please.

 It is highly recommended to book ahead by using our online reservation system as we may not be able to reach your request via email or phone in time.

 ALL Reservations will be held up to the class start time.
 At class time, all open spaces will be given to clients on the waitlist or on standby for that class.